Find Healthcare Schools

 Find Schools Near

-Nuclear Medicine Physician Job Description Diagnose and treat diseases using radioactive materials and techniques.
+Job Description & Duties Diagnose and treat diseases using radioactive materials and techniques.
 May monitor radionuclide preparation, administration, and disposition.

 • Direct the safe management and disposal of radioactive substances.

-When polled, Nuclear Medicine Physicians say the following skills are most frequently used in their jobs:
+Nuclear Medicine Physicians state the following job skills are important in their day-to-day work.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.